 And, of course, we ended the event by cooking some s’mores!
 Can I just say this was definitely a hit with the third grade?
 Would this one be your favorite?

 Another Engaging STEM Challenge!
 Earthquakes!!

-Now, I was thinking that each group would need its own pan.
-They would build their earthquake resistant building, place it in the unstable earth (jello), and then shake it according to the directions I gave them.
+The first time we tried this STEM Activity I thought that each group would need its own pan.
+They would build their earthquake-resistant building, place it in the unstable earth (jello), and then shake it according to the directions I gave them.
 Sounds good, right?

 Well, it actually was after I learned we only needed one or two pans.